Fixing a Touch ID keyboard after upgrading to macOS Sequoia

 2024-10-14 | #macos #keyboard | @Acidus

-I regularly use 2 Macs: a work laptop, and personal laptop.
-All my peripherals are pulled into a monitor, and I have a single Thunderbolt cable going into a Mac.
-Switching between companies is as simple as unplugged the cable from one mac, and plugging it into the other.
+I regularly use 2 Macs: a work laptop and personal laptop.
+All my peripherals are plugged into a monitor, and I have a single Thunderbolt cable going into a Mac.
+Switching between computers is as simple as unplugging the cable from one Mac and plugging it into the other.

 Since both computers are usually in clamshell mode, I use a keyboard with Touch ID, plugged into the monitor via a wired USB connection.